franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 - after logout
 - after trying to refresh a token and the refresh token has expired.

-**And when do we read the session cookie? and what do we do with it?**
+**And when do we read the session cookie?
+And what do we do with it?**

 This where the fun begins.
 We read the session cookie _on every request_, and if we find one then we are going to parse it into a session object or instance